rocket-meals/RocketMealsDocumentation/doc/source/optimization.rst

 Optimization strategies
 -----------------------

-Kernel Tuner supports many optimization strategies that accelerate the auto-tuning search process.
-By default, Kernel Tuner uses 'brute force' tuning, which means that Kernel Tuner will try all possible combinations of all values of all tunable parameters.
+Rocket Meals supports many optimization strategies that accelerate the auto-tuning search process.
+By default, Rocket Meals uses 'brute force' tuning, which means that Rocket Meals will try all possible combinations of all values of all tunable parameters.
 Even with simple kernels this form of tuning can become prohibitively slow and a waste of time and energy.

-To enable optimization strategies in Kernel Tuner, you simply have to supply the name of the strategy you'd like to use using the ``strategy=`` optional argument of ``tune_kernel()``.
-Kernel Tuner currently supports the following strategies:
+To enable optimization strategies in Rocket Meals, you simply have to supply the name of the strategy you'd like to use using the ``strategy=`` optional argument of ``tune_kernel()``.
+Rocket Meals currently supports the following strategies:

  * "basinhopping" Basin Hopping
  * "bayes_opt" Bayesian Optimization